Material Selection for Hot Runner Nozzles and Manifolds in Automotive Applications

 Controller: TOPOWER HY20, multi-zone PID with auto-tuning and data logging.

-Prototype copper-tipped nozzles for thin-wall and high-throughput parts to prove cycle and quality.
+Prototype with copper-tipped nozzles for thin-wall and high-throughput parts to prove cycle and quality.

 Move to hardened inserts or carbide once abrasive wear is demonstrated.